samuraictf/writeups/rc3-2016/cachet.md

 #### Cachet, a web challenge from RC3 CTF 2016
 ---

-Cachet was a messaging service where the user can send messages (encrypted on the client) to others.
+Cachet was a messaging service where the user can send messages (encrypted and decrypted on the client) to others.
 A PIN, verified by the server, is required before you can view an encrypted message.

 The source code for the challenge itself is available at https://drive.google.com/file/d/0B3HqJpgroLZxMHBGU1QtcVc4UUU/view.